MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

     <hr/>
   </details>
 - <details>
-    <summary> What is Object-Oriented Programming (OOP) Approach?</summary>
+    <summary>What is Object-Oriented Programming (OOP) Approach?</summary>
     <hr/>
-    <p>Object-Oriented Programming (OOP) emerged in the late 1970s to overcome the limitations of procedural programming.
-Examples include C++, Python, Java, and C#.
-In OOP, a program is also a collection of variables and functions, but they are encapsulated within a class to provide security and reusability.</p>
+    <p>Object-Oriented Programming (OOP) is a way of programming that organizes code into "objects" (like small packages) containing data and actions.
+It makes code more secure, reusable, and easier to manage.</p>
     <hr/>
   </details>
 - <details>